Localization from structured distance matrices via low-rank matrix recovery: Introduction

-Formally, let $\x_1,...\x_m$ and $\y_{1},...,\y_{n}$ denote the set of $m$ anchor nodes and $n$ mobile nodes respectively.
-Here on, we assume the points lie in $\real^r$ with $r$ typically set to $2$ or $3$ in many applications.
+Formally, let $\x_1,...\x_m$ and $\y_{1},...,\y_{n}$ denote the positions of $m$ anchor nodes and $n$ mobile nodes respectively.
+Here on, we assume the points lie in $\real^r$, with $r$ typically set to $2$ or $3$ in many applications.
 The underlying squared pairwise distance matrix for the $p = m+n$ sensor nodes has the following form

-where $\E \in \real^{m\times m}$ denotes the anchor-anchor squared distance matrix, $\mathbf{E}\in \real^{m\times n}$ denotes the anchor-mobile squared distance matrix and $\mathbf{G}\in \real^{n\times n}$ is the mobile-mobile squared distance matrix.
-One sampling setting is based on the Nystr\"om method \citep{NIPS2000_19de10ad,platt2004nystrom} in which we are provided $\E$ and $\F$ but have no distance information between the mobile nodes i.e., we do not observe any entries of $\G$.
+where $\E \in \real^{m\times m}$ denotes the anchor-anchor squared distance matrix, $\F \in \real^{m\times n}$ denotes the anchor-mobile squared distance matrix and $\G \in \real^{n\times n}$ is the mobile-mobile squared distance matrix.
+One sampling scheme is the scheme used in the Nystr\"om method \citep{NIPS2000_19de10ad,platt2004nystrom}, where we have access to $\E$ and $\F$ but lack distance information between the mobile nodes, meaning no entries of $\G$ are observed.
+We refer to this sampling model as Nystr\"om sampling.
 The problem is then to estimate the configuration of the $p$ nodes using the distances in the blocks $\E$ and $\F$.
-Before stating the Nystr\"om guarantee, we derive the Gram matrix that is central to the analysis.
-If we set $\mathbf{P}= [\X \,\, \Y]$ with $\X= [\x_1,\x_2,...,\x_m]$ and $\Y = [\y_1,...,\y_n]$, the Gram matrix associated to $\P$ is defined as $\K = \P^T\P$ and has the following block form
+This setup differs slightly from the standard Nystr\"om problem in that $\D$ is not a kernel matrix, and not the main object we are trying to recover.
+However, following the analysis in \citep{platt2004nystrom}, this problem can be translated into a standard Nystr\"om problem on the Gram (kernel) matrix $\K$.
+Specifically, if we set $\P= [\X \,\, \Y]$ with $\X= [\x_1,\x_2,...,\x_m]$ and $\Y = [\y_1,...,\y_n]$, the Gram matrix associated to $\P$ is defined as $\K = \P^T\P$ and has the following block form